Peer Reviewed

 A disconnect exists between accuracy judgments and sharing intentions

 Consistent with past work, we found that sharing intentions were much less discerning than accuracy judgments; see Figure 1.
 When asked to judge the accuracy of 20 COVID-19 related headlines (half true, half false), participants displayed a fair level of discernment: True headlines were much more likely to be rated as accurate (67.7%) than false headlines (40.9%; p < .0001).
-When a separate group of participants recruited at the same time were instead asked if they would share the same set of headlines online, the results were strikingly different: Veracity had no significant impact on sharing intentions (True headlines 54.1%, False headlines 48.3%, = .19; interaction between condition and veracity, <.0001).
+When a separate group of participants recruited at the same time were instead asked if they would share the same set of headlines online, the results were strikingly different: Veracity had no significant impact on sharing intentions (True headlines 54.1%, False headlines 48.3%, p = .19; interaction between condition and veracity, p <.0001).

 Various accuracy prompts increase sharing discernment